xaizek/uncov/README.md

 coverage tools.

-Importer of coverage for C and C++ languages that collects data from gcov is provided (code is based on [cpp-coveralls][cpp-coveralls]).
-Support for other languages can be added by converting other similar tools.
+Importer of coverage for C and C++ languages that collects data from gcov is provided.

+#### Adding support for a language ####

+Support for other languages can be added by converting existing coverage tools or even using them as is.
+The `new-json` subcommand accepts JSON that's used by [coveralls.io][[coveralls] API, all that's needed is to extract this JSON and pipe it to `uncov new-json` (some tools might already have a command-line option like `--dump`, others could be extended by adding it).

 ### Features ###